plainionist/plainionist.github.io/_posts/2017-01-04-Fsharp-For-Fun-And-Profit.md

 **THIS IS THE BEST SOURCE TO LEARN F#**  -  ever!!

-Thx Scott for this great blo
+Thx Scott for this great blog!